neelsg/lithium/docs/tour.md

 You can create a function with the label `init` in a type which returns an object of that type.
-This function then becomes the initializer and will be used when creating an object of that type such as with `v vertex(1, 2)`.
+This function then becomes the initializer and will be used when creating an object of that type such as with `v vertex = vertex(1., 2.)`.

+## Shorthand for initializing types

+    private vertex type:
+        x int
+        y int
+        init fn(self vertex, x, y int) vertex: self.x, self.y = x, y
+            return self

+Given the above type, the following statements are equivalent:

+    v vertex = vertex(1, 2)
+    v vertex(1, 2)

 ## Private values